PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Extras/About/README.md

 *We, the creators of this homebrew (Moll and Indigo) agree to the terms outlined in the Creativity, Copyright, & Design Terms V1.1 by The Pandemonium Institute.*

+### Were to find us
+Both me and Indigo can be found on discord @mll and @indigochaos respectively.

 ### Art
 The Art has been made by Moll and may not be commercially sold.